scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 The SCION control plane's main purpose is to discover and disseminate routing information, in the form of path segments.
 Path exploration is based on path-segment construction beacons (PCBs), that are initiated by a subset of ASes and accumulate cryptographically protected path forwarding information.
 Each AS selects a few PCBs and makes them available to end hosts via its path service.
 End hosts query the control plane for path segments, and combine them into forwarding paths to transmit packets in the data plane.
-For an overview of the process to create and disseminate path information, refer to {{DEKATER2022}} section 1.2.2.
+For an overview of the process to create and disseminate path information, refer to {{I-D.dekater-scion-overview}} section 1.2.2.

 ### Key properties in relationship to existing protocols